Click below to read what YOU made possible in 2014-2015!

-TRM is a safe place where children and youth can complete their homework, receive tutoring services, life skills training and eat a nutritious meal after school.
+TRM is a safe place where children and youth can complete their homework, receive tutoring services, life skills training, career and college readiness preparation, and eat a nutritious meal after school.
 The following statistics assert that “the need” for the educational programs offered at TRM play a crucial role in the West Dallas community.

-- Thirty-eight percent of Dallas County ninth graders will fail to graduate in four years.
-(Beyond ABC)
+- 38% of Dallas County ninth graders will fail to graduate in four years (Beyond ABC).

-- Economically disadvantaged students have the highest attrition rate (45%), and Dallas ISD is even higher (51%).
-(Beyond ABC)
+- Economically disadvantaged students have the highest attrition rate (45%), and Dallas ISD’s is even higher (51%) (Beyond ABC).